 While ETH ETFs work with Ethereum spot or futures as the underlying asset, Bitcoin ETFs have BTC as the empowering component.
 Also, the perception of BTC as a commodity, akin to “digital gold,” has somewhat facilitated a clear path to regulatory approval.

-Also, Ethereum ETFs mostly deal in futures as of March 15, 2024, and the spot ETH ETF picks are not U.S. native.
-Bitcoin ETFs, however, can be categorized as spot Bitcoin ETFs, Bitcoin futures ETFs, leveraged ETFs, Inverse ETFs, thematic ETFs, and more.
+Also, as of June 2024, Ethereum ETFs mostly deal in futures, and the spot ETH ETF picks are not native to the U.S, at least for trading.
+Bitcoin ETFs; however, they can be categorized as spot Bitcoin ETFs, Bitcoin futures ETFs, leveraged ETFs, Inverse ETFs, thematic ETFs, and more.

 How do I invest in ETH ETF?